1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/4) Additional Tooling.md

 </html>
 ```

-You will upon opening this file on a web browser, you will see an error stating `SyntaxError: Cannot use import statement outside a module`.
+Upon opening this file on a web browser, you will see an error stating `SyntaxError: Cannot use import statement outside a module`.
 This is because the modules are unbundled.

 Currently, our files rely on the node_modules directory, which can't be accessed from the browser.
 Bundling them means that everything is put together in a self contained way.
 ESBuild is our bundler of choice due to its speed.